PedroSilva8/parallel/README.md

 __Cons__

-- doesn't guarantte processing order (obviously)
+- doesn't guarantee processing order (obviously)
 - when breaking doesn't guarantte that others threads do it instantly
 - no nesting (for now)
 - FIFO is currently the only method to process data